ishivvers/FlipperPhoto/README.md

     - targetName from the file header
     - YYYYMMDD.dd is observation date with decimal days
     - include a c to mark this file as a fully calibrated image
-  - Ready to begin once above are done.
+  - Ready to begin once above steps are done.
  - to be continued...